OpenDataforWeb3/Resources/README.md

-# Open Data Community Landscape repository
+# OpenData Community Landscape repository

 These files are intended to be a growing descriptive list of projects, communities, and terms that are open source and that the community finds to be useful.